 In China, about 65% of new insurance policies were sold through the internet last year, according to management consulting firm Oliver Wyman, which projects that China’s technology-based insurance industry will grow to 1.41 trillion yuan ($214.1 billion) by 2021, up from 363 billion yuan in 2016.

 Weimin, established in October 2016, has registered capital of 200 million yuan.
 The license now allows it to sell insurance products, collecting premiums and settle claims as an agent, the CIRC said.

-WeChat and QQ, China’s most-used messaging apps that also have online payment capabilities, together have more than 900 million users.
+WeChat, China’s most-used messaging app that also has online payment capabilities, has more than 960 million users.
 Such a massive platform will likely immediately boost the company’s internet finance portfolio.

 Some market watchers believe companies are likely to prioritize sales for platforms in which they have a higher stake.
 This means Tencent may focus more on Weimin than ZhongAn, challenging the growth of the latter.
 ZhongAn is also owned by Ant Financial Services Group and Ping An Insurance.

 Tencent holds a 20% stake of the Hong Kong unit of U.K.-based insurance group Aviva, and a 15% stake of China’s Hetai Life Insurance Co.
 Both insurers are eye on expanding their presence in digital insurance.

 Ant Financial acquired a controlling 51% stake in Taiwan’s Cathay Century Insurance Co. in 2016.
 Since then, Cathay Century prioritizes technology as a key business driver, effectively competing head-on against other bigger players like ZhongAn.